Jurickson Profar Player Props: Rockies vs. Tigers

-Jurickson Profar, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies versus the Detroit Tigers, with Michael Lorenzen on the hill, June 30 at 8:10 PM ET.
+Jurickson Profar, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Detroit Tigers, with Matthew Boyd on the hill, July 1 at 9:10 PM ET.

-He had three hits (going 3-for-4) in his last appearance against the Dodgers.
+In his last game, he had two hits (going 2-for-5 with two RBI) against the Tigers.

 Jurickson Profar Game Info & Props vs. the Tigers